 – Joseph Grenny, co-author of Crucial Conversations and the cofounder of VitalSmarts

-If you notice a lack of participation and creativity during meetings, or if you tend to receive vague, unspecific emails, you might have a trust problem.
+If you notice a lack of communication and participation and creativity during meetings, or if you tend to receive vague, unspecific emails, you might have a trust problem.
 People are naturally guarded when they don’t trust others.